 Institution Role Federal Ministry of Finance The Ministry of Finance will function in the capacity of the Federal Republic of Nigeria (the borrower) Federal Ministry of Justice The Federal Ministry of Justice shall sign on behalf of FGN as the borrower.
 Federal Ministry of Environment (FMEnv) Federal Ministry of Environment (FME) is mandated by the Federal Republic of Nigeria to ensure environmental protection and natural resources conservation for a sustainable development in the country.
 They promote cooperation in environmental science and conservation technology with similar bodies in other countries and with international bodies connected with the protection of the environment and the conservation of natural resources.
 The Ministry also cooperates with Federal and State Ministries, Local Government, statutory bodies and research agencies on matters and facilities relating to the protection of the environment and the conservation of natural resources.
-The Environmental Assessment Department of the Federal Ministry of Environment will ensure that all project/sub-project ESIAs meet international "best practices" and the NESREA will regulate and enforce the implementation of all EMPs developed for the REA projects.
+The Environment and the conservation of natural resources and the NESREA will regulate and enforce the implementation of all EMPs developed for the REA projects.
 Department of Rural Electrification of the Federal Ministry of Power, Works and Housing (FPW&H) This is the designated department of the FMPW&H to handle all, policy issues pertaining to rural electrification.
 It will be the FMPW&Hs primary representative in the execution of the project particularly in component 1 subproject.